-If you are not familiar with the baseball bat sizes by age group, you may be confused and thinking to yourself, “What is the difference between BBCOR and USSSA bat?”
+If you are not familiar with the baseball bat sizes by age group, you may be confused and thinking to yourself, “What is the difference between a BBCOR and USSSA baseball bats?”

 In many leagues or tournaments organized by USSSA, you can not use BBCOR bats due to several restrictions.
 Conversely, high school and college players must use the BBCOR, and all USSSA bats are illegal.

-In this article, we will explain the difference between BBCOR and USSSA bats & see what best suits you.
+In this article, we will explain the difference between BBCOR vs USSSA bats & see what best suits you.

 What is BBCOR?

 BBCOR is an acronym for the Batted Ball Coefficient of Restitution.
 It is the certification required for non-wood baseball bats that currently regulate adult baseball bats used in high school and collegiate play.

 BBCOR measurements look at the trampoline effect of the ball off of the bat.
 It is a type of baseball bat made of a metal alloy by following the specific performance rules and regulations, which is assumed to be safe by the NFHS and NCCA for high school baseball and college-level baseball players.
 The BBCOR standard ensures that bats of non-wood materials do not have too high exit velocity.